-CCH's Ambulatory and Community Health Network (ACHN) consists of a network of 12 community health centers that coordinate primary and specialty outpatient care in community and hospital outpatient settings.
-The network emphasizes primary and preventative care and provides specialty outpatient and diagnostic services for persons of all ages.
-ACHN's budget of \$214.8 million is a \$34.3 million increase over FY2024.
-The recommended budget supports increased need for security, behavioral health, registry services and costs including asylum seekers healthcare estimates.
+CCH's Ambulatory and Community Health Network (ACHN) consists of a network of 12 community health centers that coordinate primary and specialty outpatient care in both community and hospital settings.
+The network emphasizes primary and preventative care and also provides specialty outpatient and diagnostic services for persons of all ages.
+ACHN's FY2025 budget of \$209.5 million is a \$28.9 million (16.0%) increase over FY2024, and it addresses the greater need for security, behavioral health, and registry services, as well as rising costs, including asylum-seekers healthcare estimates.
 The increase also includes salaries and benefits costs for 848 FTEs.

-The CORE Center coordinates care for the prevention, care and research of HIV/AIDS and other infectious diseases.
-The budget for the CORE Center totals \$27.8 million and 73 FTEs in FY2025.
+The CORE Center coordinates care for the prevention, care, and research of HIV/AIDS and other infectious diseases.
+The budget for the CORE Center totals \$31.1 million and 73 FTEs in FY2025.